-6.3.4 Park West Cherry Orchard Local Area Plan 2019
+6.4.5 Park West Cherry Orchard Local Area Plan 2019

-The Local Area Plan 2019 considers the following key facilities / services are essential from the local area perspective:
+The Park West Cherry Orchard LAP 2019 (as extended to 4th November 2029) considers the following key facilities / services are essential from the local area perspective:

-1. Encourage the provision of additional childcare facilities as an integral part of proposals for new residential developments, particularly the key development sites identified in the plan.

-2. With regard to community facilities required for the newly emerging Park West community, the Local Area Plan 2019 states: consideration should be given to provision of a place of worship, health care provision, community centre and the requirement for a local school.

-3. The provision of Fire Stations and Garda Stations form key community services typically covering a number of local villages/communities.
+- 1. Encourage the provision of additional childcare facilities as an integral part of proposals for new residential developments, particularly the key development sites identified in the plan. - 2.
+With regard to community facilities required for the newly emerging Park West community, the Local Area Plan 2019 states: consideration should be given to provision of a place of worship, health care provision, community centre and the requirement for a local school. - 3.
+The provision of Fire Stations and Garda Stations form key community services typically covering a number of local villages/communities.
 Within the LAP lands, it is considered that provision can be made within Site No. 4 to accommodate such a need if identified, and it is an objective of this Plan to liaise with the emergency services prior to the build out of this site.